jan-warchol/selenized/README.md

 If your terminal is not listed here, you can always manually copy [hex values](the-values.md) into its preferences.
-Please consider sending me a pull request with the resulting configuration so that I can add it to officialy supported terminals :-)
+Please consider sending me a pull request with the resulting configuration so that I can add it to officially supported terminals :-)